lbernick/pt_server/DEVELOPMENT.md

 }
 ```

+Returns 400 if:
-Returns 400 if workout has already been started.
+- Workout has already been started
+- Workout is not scheduled for today (e.g., scheduled for future or past dates)

 Returns 404 if workout not found or doesn't belong to the user.

 ### POST /api/v1/workouts/:id/cancel